-The Bridge of Si-o-seh Pol begins at the termination of the Chahar Bagh, the main boulevard of Shah Abbas' urban project.
-The bridge spans 300 meters, linking the city to New Julfa, the new Armenian neighborhood across the Zayandeh River.
+, the main boulevard of Shah Abbas' urban project.
+The bridge spans 300 meters, linking the city to New Julfa, the new Armenian neighborhood across the Zayandah River.

 The central aisle provided passage for animals and carts.
 Paths to the sides are for pedestrians, from which there is access to arcaded galleries overlooking the river.
-Typical of the bridges of Isfahan, the Si-o-seh Pol was designed as a social and contemplative space, not just a transportation structure.
+Typical of the bridges of Isfahan, the bridge was designed as a social and contemplative space, not just a transportation structure.
 Sources

 Blair, Sheila S. and Jonathan M. Bloom.
 The Art and Architecture of Islam

 .
 New Haven: Yale University Press, 1994.